-When you revise for your exams, the most important thing to remember is to use active revision techniques.
-If you try simply to read over the material and remember it, you will find that very little of the information goes into your memory.
-What you need to do is find ways of engaging actively with your revision or, to put it another way, do something active that helps the information go into your long-term memory.
-Try these 5 revision techniques that have been proven to work.
+When your teenager revises for exams, the most important thing to remember is to use active revision techniques.
+If they try simply to read over the material and remember it, you will find that very little of the information goes into their memory.
+What you need to do is find ways to help them revise actively or, to put it another way, do something active that helps the information go into their long-term memory.
+Encourage them to try these 5 revision techniques that have been proven to work.

 Grab a set of highlighters or coloured pens and when you read over your notes, underline or highlight the key points.
 You don’t need everything, choose the most important points in your notes and colour them bright.
 This not only helps you to decide which are the key points you’ll need to remember for the exam, but the act of highlighting them helps to fix the points in your memory.